Technical Difficulties

 My work began with organizing and syncing extensive audio and multi-camera footage for each musical sequence.
 From there, I focused on building momentum through precisely timed cuts, seamless transitions, and a visual flow that supported both the lyrical storytelling and the character-driven moments between songs.
 The film’s tonal shifts with chaos to comedy to heartfelt introspection demanded a strong editorial voice and a close collaboration with the director, composer, and sound team.
 I collaborated with my director during the critiques and when given feedback from classmates.

-Beyond musical numbers, I shaped the narrative’s dramatic beats, polishing dialogue scenes, refining comedic timing, and ensuring the story moved with clarity and intention.
+Beyond musical numbers, I shaped the narrative’s dramatic beats, polished dialogue scenes, refined comedic timing, and ensured the story moved with clarity and purpose.
 The editing brought the film together, combining performance, sound, and visuals into a clear and engaging story.
 I focused on color correcting and balancing audio levels from all the different cameras and audio equipment used during the production stage.